Neaz-mq/Neaz-mq/README.md

 🔰 NODE
 🔰 WORDPRESS

-- 🌱 I’m currently learning MERN
+- 🌱 I’m working on MERN Stack
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about Web Development